 Key Cultural Values in DevOps include

-• Focus on Customer: Success is defined by an organisation's ability to understand and meet customer needs.
-Everyone involved in the value stream must be aware of and focused on serving the customer.
+- Customer Focus: Success is defined by an organisation's ability to truly understand and meet the wants or needs of customers.
+Everyone participating in the value stream, including but not limited to the customer, must understand and be focused on serving the customer.

-• Risk Tolerance: DevOps acknowledges that every release is a test until validated by customers.
-A calculated risk-taking, learning, and development culture is crucial for progress.
+- Risk Acceptance: DevOps has an understanding that every release is a test until it is validated by the customer.
+A culture of calculated risk-taking, learning, and developing is essential in order to develop into something more than just a project.

 Example